 Capitol Advisors on Technology, LLC

-Reflecting his broad experience, he has been asked to serve on numerous technology advisory committees such as the National Science Foundation Advisory Committee, Center for Commercialization of Advanced Technologies, and is a former Chair, National Defense Industrial Association, and the Minority Business Technology Transfer Consortium.
-Congressional science and technology and small business committees to assess the impact of legislation affecting the technology commercialization community.
+He has served on numerous technology advisory committees including the National Science Foundation Advisory Committee, Center for Commercialization of Advanced Technologies, and is a former Chair, National Defense Industrial Association, Small Business Committee.
+Over the years he has worked with Congressional science and technology and small business committees to assess the impact of potential legislation affecting the technology community.

-As an executive on loan, Mr. Taylor represented the entire Federal R&D community as the Washington, DC Representative for the Federal Laboratory Consortium for Technology Transfer, a Congressionally chartered organization.
-In this capacity, he provided leadership in developing legislation that governs the private and public sectors ability to collaborate in R&D activities, manage intellectual property and commercialize technologies.
-Recognized for his efforts by Congress, Mr. Taylor often addresses audiences throughout the U.S. and abroad on technology development, transfer and commercialization issues.
+As an executive on loan while at NASA, Mr. Taylor represented the entire Federal R&D community as the Washington, DC, Representative for the Federal Laboratory Consortium for Technology Transfer, a congressionally chartered organization.
+In this capacity, he provided leadership in crafting legislation that governs the private and public sectors ability to collaborate with the federal government in R&D activities, manage intellectual property and commercialize technologies.

-Tyrone Taylor has a Masters in Business Administration from Southeastern University.
-He earned an A.B. in Business Administration from Wilmington College, and has served as Adjunct Professor for numerous technology transfer/commercialization courses.
+Tyrone Taylor has a Master’s in Business Administration from Southeastern University.
+He earned an A.B. in Business Administration from Wilmington College, and has served as Adjunct Professor for numerous technology transfer and commercialization courses.
 Other activities include serving on the board of Pediatric AIDS/HIV Care in Washington, DC, Wilmington College Trustee, supporting the United Negro College Fund as a Senior Fellow, nurturing small businesses, and providing training for budding entrepreneurs in the area of technology management.
 He is the recipient of several awards including the NASA Exceptional Service and Outstanding Service Awards, Federal Laboratory Consortium Distinguished Service Award, Harold Metcalf Technology Transfer Award, and National Defense Industrial Association Gold Medal.
 Congressional science, technology and small business committees have also recognized him for his efforts in support of the federal science and technology community.

 Dr. John P. Walsh